 Hearing Loss Claim Time Limits – How Long Do I Have To Claim For hearing loss / Industrial Deafness

-There are three types of noise induced hearing loss: acoustic shock syndrome, industrial deafness and tinnitus.
-If you work in an environment such as construction or engineering with excessive noise, your employer is legally obliged to protect you from noise induced hearing loss.
-If you are suffering from noise induced hearing loss because of negligence on the part of your employer, you could be entitled to claim compensation for your injuries.
+By Cat Soong.
+Last Updated 9th June 2022.
+Welcome to our hearing loss claim time limit guide.
+There are three types of noise-induced hearing loss: acoustic shock syndrome, industrial deafness and tinnitus.
+If you work in an environment such as construction or engineering with excessive noise, your employer is legally obliged to protect you from noise-induced hearing loss.
+If you have noise-induced hearing loss because of negligence on the part of your employer, you could claim compensation for your injuries.

-Our clients often ask us “Is there a time limit for making a hearing loss claim?”
-The answer is yes, there is a personal injury claims time limit in the UK.
-In this guide we will explain what a hearing loss claim time limit is and how it works.
+Our clients often ask us, “Is there a time limit for making a hearing loss claim?”
+The answer is yes.
+There is a personal injury claims time limit in the UK.
+In this guide, we provide legal advice on a hearing loss claim time limit and how it works.

 Select A Section